Send an attendance related email to firstname.lastname@example.org

 or send an attendance related email to email@example.com

 Whenever possible, appointments should be scheduled for outside school hours.
 Medical certiﬁcates for long-term absences are required.
-Absences for reasons other than those indicated above may be accepted if they are approved by the appropriate vice-principal.
+Absences for reasons, other than those indicated above, may be accepted if the appropriate vice-principal approves them.
 Absence for vacations is discouraged.

 Students are expected to complete missed work.

-Temporary Withdrawal – anticipated absence exceeding 5 days but less than 15 days: The student requests the Temporary Withdrawal form (FS-17-X) from the Main Office.
-The parent and student complete the front side only.
-The completed form is submitted to the vice-principal.
+Temporary Withdrawal – anticipated absence exceeding 5 days but less than 15 days: The student requests an appointment with their respective Vice Principal to complete the Temporary Withdrawal form (FS-17-X).

-Temporary Withdrawal – anticipated absence exceeding 15 days: If the absence is more than 15 days then the student requests the Temporary Withdrawal form (FS-17-X).
-Both side of the form much be completed.
-The parent/student complete the front side.
-The student takes the partially completed form to each teacher who completes the back section and returns it to the student who then submits it to the vice-principal.
+Temporary Withdrawal – anticipated absence exceeding 15 days: If the absence is more than 15 days then the student requests an appointment with their respective Vice Principal to complete the Temporary Withdrawal form (FS-17-X).
+Both sides of the form must be completed.
+The student will take the form to each teacher who completes the back section and returns it to the student who then submits it to the Vice Principal.
 Teachers assign a course of study to the student before the absence.